apache/openwhisk/docs/actions.md

 When an invocation request is received, the system records the request and dispatches an activation.

-The system returns an activation ID (in the case of a nonblocking invocation) to confirm that the invocation was received.
+The system returns an activation ID (in the case of a non-blocking invocation) to confirm that the invocation was received.
 Notice that if there's a network failure or other failure which intervenes before you receive an HTTP response, it is possible that OpenWhisk received and processed the request.